When life hands you lemons (and limes and mint), riff on a classic lemon bar to make Mint Lemon Lime Bars. It’s a taste of summertime!

 - Bake the crust until light golden-brown, 25 to 30 minutes.

-- For the filling: While the crust is baking, Place the whole eggs, egg yolk, granulated sugar, powdered sugar, and salt in a large bowl and whisk to combine.
+- While the crust is baking, Place the whole eggs, egg yolk, granulated sugar, powdered sugar, and salt in a large bowl and whisk to combine.
 Whisk in the lemon & lime juice, mint, and flour until combined.

 - Remove the parbaked crust from the oven.
 Pour the filling onto the warm crust.
 Make sure to tap out any air bubbles